Zoo Career Options and Salaries

 Curators - This member of the management oversee keepers, veterinarians, and other members of the support staff as they provide care for the animals under their supervision.
 They are involved with all day to day decisions, developing research projects, and acquiring new animals for exhibits and breeding programs.

 Curators may specialize further as curator of a specific group of animals (i.e. reptiles or hoofstock), exhibits, education, conservation, research, or as the general curator (supervising all other specialty curators).

 According to the Bureau of Labor Statistics, curators earned a median annual salary of $46,710 per year in the most recent salary survey of 2015.
 The highest 10 percent of curators reportedly earned more than $87,380 per year.

+Registrar - This position involves detailed record keeping for each animal in the zoo’s collection and completing the paperwork necessary by law to keep and transport zoo animals.
 Zoo registrars work closely with keepers and curators to maintain a comprehensive log of each animal’s behavior, veterinary history, pedigree, and dietary needs.
-Zoo registrar salaries can vary widely based on the individual’s level of experience and the funding available to each zoo, but it generally ranges from $30,000 to $50,000 per year.
+Zoo registrar salaries can vary from $30,000 to $50,000 per year based on the individual’s level of experience and the funding available to each zoo.